steffenmueller4/steffenmueller4.github.io/_posts/2021-12-26-interdependencies-organization-and-architecture_part-I-overview.md

 How do we best (re-)structure teams when facing a reorganization, architecture rework, or a new project?
 In this series of five articles, we discuss different approaches to describe those interdependencies between organization and software architecture.
 We will have a look at [Conway's Law and the Inverse Conway Maneuver]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-II-conway %}), [Domain-driven Design (DDD)]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-III-domain-driven-design %}), and the [Team Topologies approach]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-IV-team-topologies-approach %}).
-Finally, we look at how these approaches can be used to explain those interdependencies and help you to better understand or design your organization or software architecture.
+Finally, we look at how these approaches can be used to explain those interdependencies and help you to better understand or design your organization and software architecture.

 ## Introduction